Welcome to today's edition of the Rush 24-7 podcast.

 Sounds superb.

-It's not often that I share with you things that I see floating around the internet that are mass spam mailed.
+It's not often that I share with you things that I see floating around the internet that are mass spam-mailed.

-But this one this one's kind of interesting.
+But this one's kind of interesting.

 I'll just read you what it says.